 - Peter H. Reynolds

-Wixie is a digital canvas that students can use to combine their writing, their voice, and their art.
-Wixie gives students tools to demonstrate their understanding in the classroom as well as share ideas, express themselves, inform others, and change minds.
+Wixie is a digital canvas that students can use to combine writing, images, voice, and video.
+Wixie gives middle-school students tools they can use to demonstrate their understanding in the classroom, as well as share ideas, express themselves, inform others, and change minds.

-To use a blank canvas in Wixie, simply have students log in to Wixie, click the + button the top of their home page and their project will automatically open in landscape mode.
+To use a blank canvas in Wixie, simply have students log in, and select the New button on their Wixie home page to choose the orientation they would like to use.

-Here are seven ideas for Wixie projects that will get your learners comfortable starting to create from a blank canvas.
+Here are six ideas for Wixie projects that will get your middle-grade learners comfortable starting to create from a blank canvas.